REF 2014 results show that 96% of nursing and health sciences research at Ulster University is of international excellence or ‘world leading’

 Home and EU £1540

 Home and EU (with External Sponsor paying fees) £2200

 Research facilities and groups

 There is excellent infrastructure of supervision and support for students both off and on campus.
 The Faculty supports and monitors postgraduate research education and is responsible for ensuring high quality supervision.
-The Faculty organises student conferences, usually at three crucial points during the doctoral programme (at three months, at the end of the first year and prior to submission of the thesis).
-Regular seminars are also organised by the Institute of Nursing and Health Research at which staff and students present their research and discuss methodological and other issues.
+The Faculty organises student conferences, to encourage and develop student’s skills, throughout the doctoral programme.
+Regular PhD student progress seminars are organised by the Institute of Nursing and Health Research at which students present their research at three months, at the end of the first year and prior to submission of the thesis.
+These seminars offer students and supervisors an opportunity to discuss methodological and other issues.
 The emphasis is on promoting a culture which values research.

 The Institute of Nursing and Health Research provides a unique experience for doctoral students who wish to develop their research skills and knowledge in order to make a significant contribution to knowledge in their chosen fields.
 Supervision is available to support improvements in Nursing and Healthcare across the life course, from before birth to bereavement support.
 Postgraduate study contributes to research centres in:

 - Centre for Health and Rehabilitation Technologies